Perimenopause Sensory Overload: When Everything Feels Too Much

 Overload often includes body signals: racing heart, nausea, dizziness, teariness, anger, urgency to escape, or a feeling of going blank.
 You might crave silence, darkness, stillness, or a very specific “safe texture.”

-Practical example: If the grocery store used to be fine but now the fluorescent lights, music, beeping scanners, and temperature swings leave you shaky and depleted, that’s a classic overload pattern—multiple inputs stacking until your brain says, “Nope.”
+Practical example: If the grocery store used to be fine but now the fluorescent lights, music, beeping scanners, and temperature swings leave you shaky and depleted, that’s a classic overload pattern, with multiple inputs stacking until your brain says, “Nope.”

 Overload vs irritability vs anxiety